MS-GPS-Hackathons/AI-Developer-Building-Intelligent-Apps-Hackathon-In-a-Day/Student/Challenge-06.md

 - Demonstrate that you have created the Cosmos DB database
 - Demonstrate that you push the sample data into Cosmos DB
-- Demonstrate that you vectorize the sample data into Cosmos DB.
+- Demonstrate that you vectorized the sample data into Cosmos DB.
 - Demonstrate that you can ask questions on recipes and get responses on your own data stored in Cosmos DB
 - Explain to your coach the main differences of Azure AI Search and CosmosDB used as vector database